 This event is free and open to the public.
-If you have a disability and require a reasonable accommodation to fully participate in this event, please contact (413) 748-3413 to discuss your accessibility needs.
+For more information, or if you have a disability and require a reasonable accommodation to fully participate in this event, please call (413) 748-3413 or email firstname.lastname@example.org by Nov.
+1 to discuss your accessibility needs.

 - 1973 - Dr. Elsworth R. Buskirk, “Coronary Heart Disease”

 - 1974 - Dr. Jean Mayer, “Nutrition and Health Risks”

 - 1975 - Dr. David H. Clarke, “The Muscle in Physical Performance and Fatigue”

 - 1976 - Dr. David B. Dill, “Responses of Men and Women to Exercise in Desert Heat”